stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

     Users interested in using computing resources in such contexts are encouraged to investigate [FarmShare][url_farmshare], Stanford’s community
-    computing environment, which is primarily intended for to support coursework.
+    computing environment, which is primarily intended for supporting coursework.

 It is open to the Stanford community as a computing resource to support